Strength-Endurance for Load Carriage: Train for Heavy Rucks

 Load carriage is not about one heavy effort.
 It's about sustaining performance under weight for extended periods.

-Strength endurance is what allows tactical athletes to move efficiently, resist fatigue, and stay operational under load.
-Understanding what is strength-endurance gives every athlete reading this post the complete physiological definition of the quality this post has been building toward, explaining what happens at the neuromuscular and metabolic level when strength endurance is tested under real load carriage demands.
+Strength-endurance is what allows tactical athletes to move efficiently, resist fatigue, and stay operational under load, not for one effort, but across the full duration of a mission, shift, or selection event.
+Understanding what is strength-endurance gives every athlete reading this post the complete physiological definition of the quality this post has been building toward, explaining what happens at the neuromuscular and metabolic level when strength-endurance is tested under real load carriage demands.

 References